'Reputations at stake as cricket awaits judgement'

 There is much at stake for Rafiq too, of course, whose whistleblowing two and half years ago the ECB and many others have hailed and credited with forcing cricket to confront its issues with racism, and its record on diversity and inclusion, but whose evidence in this case was described by Vaughan's lawyers as "not sufficiently reliable".

-There is much at stake for for current player Adil Rashid too, who corroborated Rafiq's claim via live video link from Bangladesh in between England matches, but whose evidence was again dismissed by the Vaughan side as "unreliable" amid suggestions he had been pressured by Rafiq.
+There is also much at stake for current player Adil Rashid too, who corroborated Rafiq's claim via live video link from Bangladesh in between England matches, but whose evidence was again dismissed by the Vaughan side as "unreliable" amid suggestions he had been pressured by Rafiq.

 And so all parties await the judgement.
 But with the burden of proof in this case based on a balance of probability (rather than beyond all reasonable doubt - as in a criminal case), it is highly unlikely that whatever ruling is reached will bring true closure.